doa379/UDS/README.md

-# Sockets
+# IPC

-Socket implementation for IPC
+Implementation for IPC